-The Kazakh government has maintained a strong influence since the collapse of the "Iron Curtain" and its hold over its mineral resources has been enforced through stateowned mining companies, as well as government/private joint ventures enforced as part of mining-right issuances.
+The Kazakh government has maintained a strong state-influence since the collapse of the Iron Curtain and its hold over its mineral resources has been enforced through state-owned miners, as well as government-private joint ventures enforced as part of mining right issuances.

-More recently, however, the Kazakh government has proposed a completely new mining code based on the western Australian mining framework.
+More recently, however, the Kazakh government has shown a more liberal attitude to foreign investment and an integral part of this more relaxed policy is a proposal for a completely new mining code based on the Western Australian mining framework.
 One of the key themes is believed to be a removal of extensive governmental approvals for exploration and mining.
 If the government accepts the proposals, the new mining code could come into force in 2017.

-One of the most authoritative reports on mining investment trends each year is conducted by Canada's Fraser Institute.
+One of the most authoritative reports on mining investment moods each year is conducted by Canada's Fraser Institute.
 The Fraser Institute surveys mining companies worldwide and compiles a "Policy Potential Index" (PPI), which, as the Institute explains, serves as a report card to governments on how attractive their policies are from the point of view of an exploration manager.

-The PPI is a composite index that measures the effects on exploration of government policies including uncertainty concerning the administration, interpretation and enforcement of existing regulations; environmental regulations; regulatory duplication and inconsistencies; taxation; uncertainty concerning native land claims and protected areas; infrastructure; socio-economic agreements; political stability; labour issues; geological database; and security.
+The PPI is a composite index that measures the effects on exploration of government policies including uncertainty concerning the administration, interpretation, and enforcement of existing regulations; environmental regulations; regulatory duplication and inconsistencies; taxation; uncertainty concerning native land claims and protected areas; infrastructure; socioeconomic agreements; political stability; labour issues; geological database; and security.

-In the latest survey, published in 2015, Kazakhstan is ranked 70th (out of the 122 jurisdictions surveyed).
-Chile, where the Copper Bay project is located, was ranked 13th.
+In the latest survey, published in 2015, Kazakhstan is ranked 70 (out of the 122 jurisdictions surveyed).

+Chile, where the Copper Bay project is located, is one of South America's most stable and prosperous nations.
 Since July 2013, Chile has been considered by the World Bank as a "high-income economy", and hence as a developed country.

-The country has a long history of mining: copper mining contributes 20% of Chilean GDP and accounts for 60% of exports.
+The country has a long history of mining and is considered a 'mining friendly' country, Copper mining makes up 20% of the Chilean GDP and accounts for 60% of exports.